-Watch: The fan who attacked Randy Orton cuts a strange promo at Randy Orton
+Watch: The fan who attacked Randy Orton cuts a strange promo on Randy Orton

 Speculation The Fan Attack Was a Work, Orton Comments

 With the nature of the business, there will always be fans who think there is a conspiracy and that it’s a "work."
 Recent examples of this would be fans thinking that Daniel Bryan’s retirement in 2016 was a work at the time.
 CM Punk’s abrupt departure from WWE in 2013 would’ve had a few skeptics, too… As long as it’s pro wrestling, someone’s questioning what’s real life and what’s not.
 But this strange attack in South Africa had genuine reasons for fans to think this was a work.

-The skeptical thing that will make you think twice is WWE’s publicity of the attack.
-It would make sense for WWE not to give a desperate fan who craves attention any publicity, but WWE ran the story on their website.
+One skeptical thing that makes you think twice is WWE’s publicity of the attack.
+It would make sense for WWE not to give a desperate fan who craves attention any publicity.
+However, WWE ran the story on its website.
 Even stranger is that WWE uploaded the fan footage to their YouTube channel.
 The top two comments on that video both question WWE and why they would upload this.

 Also, the way Randy Orton’s music cut off well synchronized with the attack made it look like it was part of the show.
 It was all-around a strange incident, and fans believed that Jozi might be a prospect destined for WWE.

-It’s clear with the actions the local authorities took, and punishments handed out, that this wasn’t part of the show at all.
+It’s clear with the actions the local authorities took, and punishments handed out, that this wasn’t at all part of the show.
 The incident left some fans feeling skeptical nonetheless.